 This vaccine protects against feline viral rhinotracheitis (feline herpesvirus-1), calicivirus, and panleukopenia.
 These diseases are highly contagious and can be fatal, especially for kittens.
 Although it is often referred to as “feline distemper,” panleukopenia of cats is actually very similar to parvovirus in dogs.
 The vaccine is about 60% effective for calicivirus, 50% effective for herpesvirus, and nearly 100% effective for panleukopenia, the most fatal of the three diseases.
 Kittens should be vaccinated every 3-4 weeks starting at 6 weeks of age.
 Vaccination of adult cats can be decreased to every 1-3 years.

 Feline leukemia is spread through direct contact between cats.
 For those cats who become infected, it is generally 1-3 years before they develop signs of illness in the form of fatal cancers such as leukemia or lymphoma.
-This disease affects approximately 3% of cats in the northeastern US; at Roosevelt Vet on the Hudson we diagnosed our first case of feline leukemia within 2 weeks of opening.
+This disease affects approximately 3% of cats in the northeastern US.
 Any cat who goes outside without direct supervision should be vaccinated.
 Cats should be tested for feline leukemia before vaccinating.
 After an initial series, this vaccine should be repeated annually.

 |Wednesday||8:00 am||6:00 pm|